-The rent concessions granted by the Group for the year ended December 31, 2020 amounted to ₽6.15 billion.
+The rent concessions granted by the Group for the year ended December 31, 2021 and 2020 amounted to ₱7.15 billion and ₱6.15 billion, respectively.

 Judgements made in determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates applying paragraph 122 of PAS 1, Presentation of Financial Statements Upon adoption of the Interpretation, the Group has assessed whether it has any uncertain tax position.
 The Group applies significant judgement in identifying uncertainties over its income tax treatments.
 The Group determined, based on its assessment, in consultation with its tax counsel, that it is probable that its uncertain income tax treatments (including those for the subsidiaries) will be accepted by the taxation authorities.